How to Build Your Wedding photography Portfolio

 With these tips, building your wedding photography Portfolio will be a piece of cake!
 A common theme with these tips is connections, and keeping in mind that the world of weddings is a “who you know” industry is vital to being successful.

-Thanks for reading Top 6 Mistakes New Wedding Photographers Make blog post!
 Check out my other articles for photographers like Top 5 Ways to Find An Affordable Wedding Photography Assistant, Top 8 Wedding Essentials for the Wedding Photographer (that AREN’T Equipment), Why Photographers Need A PDF Pricing Guide, Contax 645 Tutorial #3 | Camera Settings, Film Choices, Metering, and Posing, Contax 645 Tutorial #2 | Camera Accessories, Film Loading and More, Contax 645 Tutorial #1 | Hybrid Wedding Photography Equipment, and many more in our Journal page.

 As always, feel free to contact me with any questions, and be sure to follow us on social media for the latest shoots and blog updates!